How long should dress shirt sleeves be

 You should use the same sleeve length measurements for both barrel cuffs and French cuffs.
 The cuff type should not affect the sleeve length.
 French cuffs can appear a little bulkier since the fabric is folded back but this is visual and does not affect the actual cuffs.
 It would be also be rather impractical to shop for shirts with different measurements depending on the cuff type.

-In terms of wearing a watch with your dress shirts, half the watch should be visible.
-If you have a monogram on your cuff, you’ll want the monogram to be above the watch.
+If you are a watch collector it’s likely that buying a shirt is the process of matching a shirt to a particular watch.
+When wearing a watch with your dress shirts, half the watch should be visible.
+If you monogram your cuff, you’ll want the monogram to be right above the watch.
 We offer monogramming on all our shirt and map the style (classic or modern), color and position based on the customer’s preferences.
 This creates a sense of symmetry.
-Some folks when wearing a two-button cuff, they will only button the second button on the sleeve they wear the watch to allow room for the watch.
+Some folks when wearing a two-button cuff, they will only button the second button on the sleeve they wear the watch in order to allow room for the watch.
 This is not ideal as it detracts from a crisp and polished look.
 Instead, we can make the cuff you wear the watch on 1cm wider than the other cuff.
 Adding a watch allowance is a customization we offer on all shirts we make.
 Most clients wear their watch on the left arm but we can support a watch allowance on either the right cuff or the left cuff depending on the client’s preference.
-As different watches vary in terms of thickness of thee strap, size of the case and whether they have a bezel and crown we work with clients to craft wider cuffs that work with their favorite watch piece.
+As different watches vary in terms of thickness of the strap, size of the case and whether they have a bezel and crown we work with clients to craft wider cuffs that work with their favorite watch piece.
 If you have an existing shirt where the cuff is the wrong size for your watch, we can sew a new cuff on in a different size and even add a monogram for you.

-To summarize, when outstretched your dress shirt sleeve should reach the root of your thumb and you should be able to comfortable bend your arms without excessive creasing of fabric of bagginess.
-We work with you to calibrate the sleeve length, upper arm circumference and sleeve tapper to ensure your shirt sleeves fit just right.
+To summarize how long your dress shirt sleeves should be, when outstretched your dress shirt sleeve should reach the root of your thumb and you should be able to comfortably bend your arms without excessive creasing of fabric of bagginess.
+We work with you to calibrate the sleeve length, upper arm circumference and sleeve tapper to ensure your shirt sleeves are the proper length.